…even if you think you don’t have time and are already a senior

 That’s why consistency is key.
 If you really cannot spend 1 hour a day studying, then at least spend 3-4 hours on the weekend to make up.
 But if you keep putting test prep off in lieu of less important things like schoolwork or extracurriculars, you are hurting your admissions chances tremendously.

-If you truly recognize that the SAT/ACT is worth two to four years of your GPA, why wouldn’t you put in as many hours as possible into acing the test?
+If you truly recognize that the SAT/ACT is worth two to three years of your GPA, why wouldn’t you put in as many hours as possible into acing the test?
 In two years, you’ve likely put in 2,000 or 3,000 hours into school, so why is it so hard to put in 100-200 hours into prepping for the SAT/ACT?

 Bottom line: understand the big picture of what you should prioritize and don’t get bogged down by the things that matter far less.